Next steps for students

 I have contacted my host organization but have yet to hear back from them.
 What should I do?

-I want to drop service-learning completely.
+I want to drop community-engaged learning completely.
 How do I do this?

 It is important to make this decision very early in the quarter in order to ensure organizations have a clear idea of students that will be making a commitment to their organization at the outset of the quarter.

-How many hours are needed to successfully complete my service-learning commitment?
+How many hours are needed to successfully complete my community-engaged learning commitment?

 Think less about ‘hours needed’ and more about your commitment and consistency.
 Most community-engaged learning commitments involve a commitment of volunteering each week from the second week of the quarter through the last week of classes, depending on the organization’s interests and needs.
 These commitments usually involve three to five (or more) hours each week, but may involve more or less hours depending on the organization’s needs.